Intrstng/File-manager/README.md

 ```sh
 cd path_to_directory
 ```
 - Print in console list of all files and folders in current directory.
-List should contain:
+List contains:
-    * _list should contain files and folder names (for files - with extension)_
+    * _list contains files and folder names (for files - with extension)_
     * _folders and files are sorted in alphabetical order ascending, but list of folders goes first_
-    * _type of directory content should be marked explicitly (e.g. as a corresponding column value)_
+    * _type of directory content is marked explicitly (e.g. as a corresponding column value)_
 ```sh
 ls
 ```